 Banners are rallying points, physically and emotionally.
 For thousands of years banners have been an unspoken language in many arenas.
 Today there are patriotic, marine, sports, dog, cat, auto dealers, corporate, religious, worship, Native American, international, state, territorial, military, auto racing, outdoor, indoor, decorative, custom, and message flags available.

 Additional instances of the word banner are in the Song of Songs.
 In the Shulamite’s picture of Solomon taking her into the court harem, the note of triumph is that “HE brought me to the banqueting house, and HIS Banner over me was Love” (Song of Songs 2:4).
-Here the banner is an image of both festivity or celebration and claiming possession, which is symbolic of JESUS CHRIST claiming possession of HIS Bride.
-In a courtly and military world, one of the supreme images of exhilaration is the sight of an army advancing with its banners unfurled.
+Here the banner is an image of both festivity or celebration and claiming possession, which is symbolic of the Marriage Supper of the Lamb of GOD.
+In a courtly and military world, one of the most spectacular images of exhilaration is the sight of an army advancing with its banners unfurled, waving freely in the wind.
 This supplies the emotional context for the lover’s declaration that his beloved’s beauty is as “terrible as an army with banners” (Song of Songs 6:4,10).
-Other translations use the word awesome as an army with banners.
+Other translations use the wording "awesome as an army with banners".

 Flags are recorded in the Exodus in the account of the infant, Moses being placed in the basket (ark) among the flags (bulrushes/reeds – which provided safety) and traveling to his new adoptive family (Exodus 2:3,5).

-Isaiah prophesies in 59:19, “So shall they fear the name of the LORD from the west, and HIS glory from the rising of the sun.
-When the enemy shall come in, like a flood the Spirit of the LORD shall lift up a standard against him.”
-This verse has also been translated to read, “So shall they fear the name of the LORD from the west, and HIS glory from the rising of the sun.
-When the enemy comes in, like a flood the Spirit of the LORD shall lift up a Standard against him.”
+Isaiah prophesies in 59:19, “So shall they fear the name of the LORD from the west, and HIS Glory from the rising of the sun.
+When the enemy shall come in, like a flood the Spirit of the LORD shall lift up a Standard against him.”

 Ensign is recorded in Numbers 2:2, “Every man of the children of Israel shall pitch by his own standard, with the ensign of their father's house: far off about the tabernacle of the congregation shall they pitch.”
 The ensigns and standards provided organizational boundaries of Israel’s huge tribes similar to our street names and house numbers today.